ajh1143/ajh1143.github.io/_posts/2017-11-2-MacLearn.md

 `data_url = "https://archive.ics.uci.edu/ml/machine-learning-databases/abalone/abalone.data"`

-We can look at the dataset directly, and find out the order and column names, which we'll set as /"columns/":
+We can look at the dataset directly, and find out the order and column names, which we'll set as "columns":

 `columns = ['Sex','Length','Diameter','Height','WholeWeight', 'ShuckedWeight', 'VisceraWeight', 'ShellWeight', 'Rings']`